Louisiana church hosts 1,800 amid COVID-19 outbreak

 CENTRAL, La.
-(NBC) – More than 1,800 people attended services Sunday at Life Tabernacle Church in Central, Louisiana in defiance of social distancing orders aimed at preventing the spread of the COVID-19 coronavirus.
+(NBC) – More than 1,800 people attended services Sunday at Life Tabernacle Church in Louisiana in defiance of social distancing orders aimed at preventing the spread of COVID-19.

 More than two dozen buses picked people up from five parishes to attend the service.